SocolSRT/cloudflare-rules/README.md

 # Cloudflare Rules
 Rules of Cloudflare Firewall for Block Bad Bot and Exploiting.
 Made by [Safeness](https://safeness.su)

+* Important: *If you have any problems or questions, please contact Cloudflare support.
+These rules are general for review and it happens that they do not work stably on all sites, so you have to edit them yourself for your sites.
+They do not guarantee you complete protection, but only help to cope with common attacks.*

 # 1. Bad Bot - Action Block [(open)](https://github.com/SocolSRT/cloudflare-rules/blob/main/Bad%20Bot%20-%20Block.txt)
 > * Blocks popular bad User Agent
 > * Blocks connections by port (usually only bots do this)